Bergstefann/ScorecardWebApp/README.md

-First, replace Javascript.js with javascript file, and but keep title the same
+First, replace Javascript.js with javascript file, but keep title the same

 To complete HTML file, add:
   Intro description to Index